 The microhoneycomb formation method developed by Ricoh involves simple equipment and methods.
 It has capabilities at least equivalent to those of X-ray lithography which requires extremely expensive equipment or dry etching, which involves many processes.
 The principal capabilities of this microhoneycomb formation method are described below.

 Figure 1: Ricoh technology enabling versatile processing

 Figure 2: Shape comparison of the Ricoh method and dry etching

 Figure 3 shows how this method produces a microhoneycomb structure.

 This process resembles the method of producing soap bubbles using a drinking straw.
 Although soap bubbles are usually spherical, when they attach to each other they form hexagons or squares.
 This technology makes use of that principle.

-Ricoh believes the ability to manufacture minute microhoneycombs with high aspect ratios at low cost will greatly expand microhoneycomb applications.
-Examples include adsorption materials with large surface areas, anisotropic materials inducing heat or light in only one direction, and multifunctional materials combining hydrophilic and hydrophobic properties on a single surface.
-Facial masks that do no constrict breathing are another potential application.
+Ricoh believes the ability to manufacture minute microhoneycombs with high aspect ratios and at a low cost will greatly expand honeycomb applications.
+Examples include absorption materials with large surface areas, anisotropic materials inducing heat or light in only one direction, and multifunctional materials combining hydrophilic and hydrophobic properties on a single surface.